praveenkk21/praveenkk21/README.md

 ### Hi there 👋

-I'm Praveen Kumar B 👋 I'm Automation Test Engirneer from India who passionate about developing automation frameworks and contributing to the open-source.
+I'm Praveen Kumar B 👋 I'm Automation Test Engineer from India who passionate about developing automation frameworks and contributing to the open-source.
 I've worked on testing Mobile and Web Applications.

 Here are some ideas to get you started: